 A reminder – although you can still put up smile posts on your own, I will not be putting up smile posts for the next two weeks.

 Come on, I’m sure you smiled at least once last week.
 Why don’t you share it?
 I hope you can join in!

 Here is list of “rules” and guiding ideas.
 If you don’t have time to read it right now, just remember that this is an exercise to spread positivity.
 Don’t smile about the misfortune of others.
 Don’t smile in a way to excludes others.
 Make sure a 12 year old can read it.

 To join in, write a post to share your smile and then leave a comment on this post with a link to your smile.
 Or, if you prefer, do a pingback to this post (pingback = have a link from your post to this one) (Note – pingbacks have been very inconsistent – please leave a comment :) ).
 You can post any time until next Sunday evening (to be simple, I will say midnight GMT, which is 7 PM Sunday for me).
-Next week I will compile all of the Smiles and do a separate post of them on Monday morning just before the smile.
-(I will shoot for around 7 AM EST).
+Note – I am no longer compiling the smiles into a weekly post as I used to – Sorry, I do not have time.